 One of the problems with the android phone is it is larger than the old iPod touch.
 That means that as I reach from the top to the bottom of the screen, the angle of the stick varies more.
 It was more difficult to get a little flat metal tip to keep in contact with the surface.
 I came up with an interesting adaptation to solve that problem.
 We took a small piece of conductive foam such as used to protect IC chips from static electricity.
 We cut it in a little rounded hemispherical shape and glued it on to the little metal plate on the end of the stick.
 So no matter what angle I used, there was still sufficient surface touching the screen.
 Here is a photo comparing the size of the new android phone on the left and the iPod touch 4 on the right.

-Here is a close-up showing the flat tip on the right that I used for the iPod and while the left is the new rounded tip use for the android phone.
+Here is a close-up showing the flat tip on the right that I used for the iPod and the one on the left is the new rounded tip use for the android phone.

 That whole system worked really well for several years.
 It got me through hundreds of levels of Angry Birds and above level 1000 on Candy Crush as well as allowed me to look up countless facts on IMDb, post to Facebook, and check the weather radar anytime I felt like it.